abdelrhmanelgharib/HackerRank/README.md

 # HackerRank
-This repo contains the solution of c problem that present in HackerRank
+This repo contains the solution of c problems that present in HackerRank